Akwesasne: History

 The Tarbell brothers were born to English colonists in Groton, Massachusetts.
 They had been taken captive as children in 1707 along with their older sister Sarah, then 14, during Queen Anne's War.
 John and Zachariah were 12 and 8, respectively.
 The three children were taken by the French and Abenaki raiders some 300 miles to Montreal.
 They all became Catholic and were renamed.
 Sarah/Marguerite was redeemed by a French couple and entered the Congregation of Notre Dame, a teaching order founded in Montreal by French women in 1653.
 Adopted by Mohawk families in Kahnawake, the two boys became thoroughly assimilated: learning the language and ways, and being given Mohawk names.
 They later each married daughters of chiefs and reared their children as Mohawk.
 They each became chiefs, and some of their sons also became chiefs.
 They were examples of the multi-cultural community of the Mohawk, who absorbed numerous captives into their tribe.

 Starting in 1755, French-Canadian Jesuit priests founded the St. Regis Mission at Akwesasne.
 The Tarbell brothers were listed among the founding chiefs, representing numerous clans as of 1759, in papers of Loran Kanonsase Pyke, the patriarch of Akwesasne's Pyke family.

 The Jesuits first built a log and bark church at the mission, then a more formal log church.
 In 1795 the Mohawk completed construction of a stone church, which still stands.
 Named after the French priest St. Jean-François Regis, the mission was the source of the French name of the adjacent Saint Regis River, an island in the St. Lawrence River, and the nearby village.
 The church was long a landmark to ships on the river approaching the rapids.
 In New York, the name was later adopted to apply to the Saint Regis Mohawk Reservation.
-The villagers have since renamed their community Kana꞉takon ("the village", in Mohawk).
+The villagers have since renamed their community Kana:takon ("the village", in Mohawk).

 After victory in the Seven Years' War, the British took over Canada and New France east of the Mississippi River.
 They allowed the Kanienʼkehá꞉ka to continue to have Catholic priests at their mission.
 The Jesuits helped preserve Mohawk culture, translating the Bible and liturgy into Mohawk.
 They observed Mohawk customs, for instance, refusing to marry individuals who belonged to the same clan, as this was prohibited by kinship practices.
 Through the 18th and 19th centuries, they maintained parish registers that recorded the Mohawk names of individuals for life events, even when the people had taken European names as well.

 At the time of the American Revolutionary War, the Mohawk, Onondaga, Seneca and Cayuga were allied with the British against the rebel American colonists.
-Forced to cede most of their remaining lands in New York to the new government after the colonists' victory, many of the Iroquois people migrated to Canada, where many settled at the Six Nations of the Grand River First Nation.
+Forced to cede most of their remaining lands in New York to the new government after the colonists' victory, many of the Haudenosaunee migrated to Canada, where many settled at the Six Nations of the Grand River First Nation.